Refrigeration systems consume a vast amount of electricity, greatly adding to the running costs of a business.

 Other ways of increasing energy efficiency in refrigeration include what it calls ‘correct control philosophy’ – considering conditions during running hours, avoiding head pressure control and fixed speed auxiliaries.

 Selecting the right components including compressors, heat exchangers and refrigerant to ensure that they are suited to the overall design and proper operation and maintenance of the unit is also vital.
+Keep reading types of engineering.

 In a commercial refrigeration setting, such as Restaurants near Olympia Theatre it is important to ensure that heat exchange surfaces are cleaned and fix any circuit leaks to help optimise energy efficiency.
 Regular maintenance should ideally include checking the temperatures of cold stores, the seals, joints and valves for leaks and ensuring that air flow is not restricted around fans, motors and evaporators.
 The evaporator and condenser should also be checked for dirt and compressor oils should be monitored to ensure they are at the right level.
 Making this a part of a restaurant kitchens general maintenance program will help to identify any issues with your systems and equipment before it becomes a larger scale problem.